moosefs/moosefs/README.md

 Distinctive MooseFS features:

 * **High reliability** – files are stored in several copies on separate servers.
-The number of copies is called "goal" and is a configurable parameter, even per each file
+The number of copies is a configurable parameter, even per each file
 * **No Single Point of Failure** – all hardware and software components may be redundant
 * **Parallel** data operations – many clients can access many files concurrently
 * Capacity can be **dynamically expanded** by simply adding new servers/disks on the fly